RenderKit/oidn/README.md

 as possible, and if that is fulfilled, it will raise an `OIDN_ERROR_CANCELLED` error.
 Note that cancellation is not guaranteed.

+The callback function *must not* call any Open Image Denoise API function except `oidnGetDeviceError`, otherwise a deadlock occurs.

 Using a progress monitor callback function introduces some overhead, which may be significant on GPU devices, hurting performance.
 Therefore we strongly recommend progress monitoring only for offline denoising,